lovell/sharp/docs/api.md

 * `gravity` is a String or an attribute of the `sharp.gravity` Object e.g. `sharp.gravity.north` at which to place the overlay, defaulting to `center`/`centre`.
 * `tile` is a Boolean, defaulting to `false`.
 When set to `true` repeats the overlay image across the entire image with the given `gravity`.
+* `cutout` is a Boolean, defaulting to `false`.
+When set to `true` applies only the alpha channel of the overlay image to the image to be overlaid, giving the appearance of one image being cut out of another.

 ```javascript
 sharp('input.png')